 You will inevitably fail at some point.
 Whether it’s something simple like temporarily losing focus and lagging behind or something more nerve-wracking like failing a class entirely, it will happen.
 And you know what?
 That’s fine.
 It happens.
 The fact that you failed doesn’t need to mean anything, and it won’t mark the rest of your future forever.
 A strong person isn’t someone who never fails, it’s someone who knows how to deal with failure.
 When you stumble, don’t despair.
 Pick yourself up, figure out how you can do better, then do it.

 Take mental health days

 It’s important to take everything one step at a time.
-Stay organized and work hard, but learn how to recognize signs that things are becoming too much and that you need a break.
+Stay organised and work hard, but learn how to recognise signs that things are becoming too much and that you need a break.
 It’s okay to simply take a day off sometimes and use it to calm down, do something that you like, treat yourself to a long bath and a relaxing evening.
-It’s also important to engage in your hobbies and interests – don’t let college or high school make you forget about those.
+It’s also important to engage in your hobbies and interests, don’t let college or high school make you forget about those.
 Whether it’s video games, sports, books, or something else, separate some time during the week to simply do what you like with no other worries on your mind.

 Going to a university is a pretty huge change, but it doesn’t need to overwhelm you.
 Talk to your parents and ask them about their experiences and let yourself get excited about the prospect.
 College is still a world of new opportunities and experiences, and most of them are bound to end up being positive.
 You’ll learn how to be more self-sufficient and stable, you’ll become educated, and you’ll meet interesting new people and forge strong bonds of friendship.
 It’s time to enjoy yourself and have fun!